Dictatorship

 The period following the collapse of the Soviet Union witnessed a sporadic rise in democracies around the world, despite several dictatorships persisting into the 21st century, particularly in Africa and Asia.
 During the early 21st century, democratic governments outnumbered authoritarian states by 98 to 80.
-The second decade was marked by a democratic recession, following the 2008 financial crisis which drastically reduced the appeal of the Western model around the world.
+The second decade was marked by a democratic recession, following the 2008 financial crisis which drastically reduced the appeal of the Western model around the world, compounded by the rise of China.
 By 2019, the number of authoritarian governments had again surmounted that of democracies by 92 to 87.

 Dictatorships often attempt to portray a democratic facade, frequently holding elections to establish their legitimacy or provide incentives to members of the ruling party, but these elections are not competitive for the opposition.
 Stability in a dictatorship is maintained through coercion and political repression, which involves the restriction of access to information, the tracking of the political opposition, and acts of violence.
 Dictatorships that fail to repress the opposition are susceptible to collapse through a coup or a revolution.
+Dictatorships that came to power during revolutions tend to be exceptionally durable and long-lasting.